 You are not obliged to provide any personal data to us.
 However, please note that this may mean we will not be able to consider you in respect of any of our services.

 In these circumstances, we reserve the right to maintain basic personal data such as your name and address.
-This is to ensure your personal data isn’t processed by us in the future.
+This is to ensure your personal data isn’t further processed by us in the future.

 Please note that no automated decisions, such as computerized candidate profiling, are made on the basis of the information we collect.